byterubpay/byterub-site/_posts/2018-01-21-logs-for-the-Bulletproofs-meeting-held-on-2018-01-21.md

 **\<rehrar>** that was the argument before pebx, yes
 **\<pebx>** i would rather prefer to move the hard fork to april or may with BP than hard forking in march just for the case
 **\<rehrar>** but now there is demonstrated interest in getting the reviews done for financial compensation
 **\<suraeNoether>** sgp: we have to freeze the code 3+ weeks before each HF and begin implementation.
-HFing monero to implement BPs is not simple as creating a new email account.
+HFing byterub to implement BPs is not simple as creating a new email account.
 **\<suraeNoether>** think of each HF as rolling out a new year/model of car.
 **\<sgp>** I understand that surae
 **\<sgp>** But you could easily schedule a hardfork a month after you felt comfortable with the review